 4. Flashlight and/or headlight.

 5. Hiking boots or tough boots and good sandals (optional), (not flip flops).

-6. Warm jacket and possibly rain jacket depending on the season.
+6. Warm jacket and possibly rain jacket depending on the season, umbrellas are good.

 7. Ultraviolet proof sun glasses.